microth/PathLSTM/README.md

 # News

+August 2017: The FrameNet-based model has been updated to FrameNet 1.7 and now uses Stanford CoreNLP for preprocessing.

 April 2017: The repository now also contains a compiled archive (`pathlstm.jar`) of the PathLSTM source code.
 Feel free to use this if you are unable or unwilling to compile the code yourself.

 May 2017: The source code and pre-compiled jar file are updated with additional code to support the FrameNet-based SRL model described in Roth (ICCG 2016).
 Note that this model requires syntactic preprocessing using external tools.